 by Cardinal Pietro Capocci; (left) XXth century fašade; (right) detail of the XIIIth century portal of the hospital by the Vassalletto,

-a family of mosaicists and stonecutters who are known for their Cosmati works
+a family of architects, mosaicists and sculptors

 The Capocci were an important family at that time and they had their fortified houses in this part of Rome.
 In the following century a church was built on the premises of the hospital.
 The complex was modified many times until in 1932 it became the Pontifical Seminar for the Russian-Byzantine rite (thus now it is called Russicum).
 The portal of the hospital is today placed at the centre of the church fašade (you may wish to see the church as it appeared in a 1588 Guide to Rome).

 S. Antonio Abate (St. Anthony the Great) is the patron saint of pack-animals, so once a year horses and donkeys were brought to the square in front of the church to be blessed.
 The ceremony was described by J. W. Goethe in his Italian Journey (January 18, 1787).
 It now takes place at S. Eusebio.

 Late XVIth century frescoes by Giovan Battista Lombardelli showing some of the temptations St. Anthony had to deal with.
 The image used as background for this page shows a detail of a frame decorating the frescoes with two symbols of the saint: the "tau" or Cross of St. Anthony which is visible on his stick handle and a small bell which the saint used to announce his arrival and to chase the evil spirits away